Benefits for Full Time, Merit or Classified Employees

 Baltimore County General Government offers the following benefits to full time, merit or classified employees.
-Some benefits vary for sworn employees of the Police and Fire Departments.
+Some benefits vary for sworn employees of the Police and Fire Departments and for Emergency Communication Center employees.
 New employees are eligible for benefits upon hire, unless noted otherwise.

 - Medical insurance

 - Prescription insurance

 - Vision insurance

 - Flexible Spending Accounts